etonedemid/zomdroid-/README.md

 Planned features in order of priority:

-1. Expand GPU and device compatibility
-2. Optimize and improve performance
-3. Add external input support (mouse and keyboard, physical controller)
+1. Add external gamepad support
-4. Add multiplayer support
+2. Migrate to FEX-emu
 ## Prebuilt binaries and JARs

 Prebuilt binaries and JARs are located in the `app/src/main/assets/dependencies` folder,